CamiloMM/shell-scripts/README.md

 # `microsoft-translate.sh`

 This is pretty similar but uses Microsoft Translate (or [Bing Translate][2], whatever).
 I've coded it after snorting http packets from a Notepad++ plugin.
 Same thing: if this breaks file me an issue, and I'll look into it.
 Note how this one specifies automatic language detection by an empty argument instead of `auto`.
-Note that it seems to have the best automatic language detection around.
+Note that it seems to have the best automatic language detection around, and honestly for some languages the translation seems better than Google Translate, which came as a surprise to me.

 | Note |
 |------|